Training and support

 We believe that our patient involvement activities, and those of our funded researchers, should be purpose-driven and conducted in a meaningful way, to ensure that they are valuable to researchers, the charity and above all, to people with arthritis.

 Alongside researchers and people with arthritis, we have co-developed a Involving people with arthritis: A researchers guide booklet (PDF, 881 KB) which aims to support you to integrate PPI into your work so that it enhances your research.

 The booklet contains information on:

 - Why you should involve people with arthritis in your research

 - case studies

-For more information please see our patient and public involvement handbook for researchers (PDF 8.2 MB) or contact the research involvement team at email@example.com.
+For more information please see our booklet "Involving people with arthritis: A researcher's guide" (PDF 874 KB) or contact the research involvement team at email@example.com.

 How our Centre for Adolescent Rheumatology involved people with arthritis

 Exploring pain, fatigue, mood and illness perceptions in young adults with juvenile idiopathic arthritis (JIA)